Julie Lemieux

-Julie Lemieux (born December 4, 1962) is a Canadian voice actress.
+Julie Lemieux is a Canadian voice actress.

 Career

 Lemieux has provided the voice for characters such as Sammy Tsukino in Sailor Moon, young Darien Shields in Sailor Moon R: The Movie, and Peruru in Sailor Moon SuperS: The Movie.

 She has also played Funshine Bear in Care Bears: Journey to Joke-a-lot and The Care Bears' Big Wish Movie.
 She was also the voice of Dumpty in Polka Dot Shorts and Rupert Bear in the animated TV series of the same name.
 Lemieux also acted as Warren in Monster by Mistake and Toby of the new anime production Pandalian.

 She has recently worked on the television series What It's Like Being Alone; She has voiced Hunter Steele in the English version of Spider Riders, Ikki in Medabots Spirits, and Wilbur the Calf in Wilbur.

-She is also the voice for Renee in the TV series Jacob Two-Two, Mariah Wong in the English anime version of Beyblade, Runo in Bakugan Battle Brawlers, Antique Annie in Producing Parker, Louise in Max & Ruby, Bounce in Miss Spider's Sunny Patch Friends, Chance Happening in Grojband, Clancy in Julius Jr., Greta in Detentionaire, Bud Compson in Arthur, Fuzzy Snuggums in Spliced, Dabs Looman in Skatoony, Granny Butternut in Numb Chucks, Cali in PAW Patrol, Josee and Kelly in Total Drama Presents: The Ridonculous Race, and Flo in Total DramaRama.
+She is also the voice for Renee in the TV series Jacob Two-Two, Mariah Wong in the English anime version of Beyblade, Runo in Bakugan Battle Brawlers, Antique Annie in Producing Parker, Louise in Max & Ruby, Bounce in Miss Spider's Sunny Patch Friends, Chance Happening in Grojband, Clancy in Julius Jr., Greta in Detentionaire, Bud Compson in Arthur, Paisley Paver in Wild Kratts, Fuzzy Snuggums in Spliced, Dabs Looman in Skatoony, Granny Butternut in Numb Chucks, Cali in PAW Patrol, Josee and Kelly in Total Drama Presents: The Ridonculous Race, and Flo in Total DramaRama.